SSWConsulting/SSW.Rules.Content/rules/thank-others-for-each-reference-to-you/rule.md

 ---
-seoDescription: "Gratitude amplifies online engagement and boosts search visibility when others mention or re-tweet you."
+seoDescription: Gratitude amplifies online engagement and boosts search visibility when others mention or re-tweet you.
 type: rule
 title: Twitter - Do you know to thank others for each reference to you?
 uri: thank-others-for-each-reference-to-you